-Why Paul needed T3-Only Medication - An Update
+Why Paul Needed T3-Only Medication - An Update

 I recently did the DIO2 gene test with Regenerus labs.
-It turns out that I do have the homozygous variant of the gene defect.
+It turns out that I do have the homozygous variant of the DIO2 gene defect.
 I also inherited it from both of my parents.
 The fact that I inherited it from both of my parents makes the effect likely to be stronger, i.e. that I was always likely to convert T4 to T3 very poorly.
+The D2 Deiodinase enzyme is used by the brain, pituitary, thyroid gland, heart and muscles.
+D2 is far more efficient in converting T4 to T3 than D1.
 See the Watts Study for more information on the DIO2 deiodinase gene defect: http://www.metabolism.com/2009/11/07/breakthrough-discovery-thyroid-hormone-therapy-part-2/

 I have also completed a 23andMe genetic test.
 I have the homozygous variant of the DIO1 gene mutation also (having both defects for both SNPs).
 Again, I inherited this from both parents.
 D1 is used by the liver and kidneys.
 D1 is less effiient in converting T4 to T3.
 However, in the liver D1 is very important as it is used to clear rT3, i.e. to deiodinate it to T2, T1 and then T0 before removing it from the body within 24 hours.
 So, a DIO1 defect can cause higher rT3.